Category Archives: Guy Yasko

 CAD20 by Guy Yasko

-It is the dogshit thaw, with the trees still bare, the grass still dead.
-Black-ringed snow lines the streets.
-Head down under grey skies and greyer thoughts: pea soup, shit job… Dirty, dead-green grass offers up a swatch of blue-green. … Continue reading
+It is the dogshit thaw, with the trees still bare, the grass still Dirty, dead-green grass offers up a swatch of blue-green.
+The queen, a All gone in an hour or two.
+Tomorrow there will be no twenty. |

 Filed under Guy Yasko